UX-Wizards/wizards-wiki/content/en/frequently-asked-questions.md

 Yes, please feel free to ask people if they'd like to help out!
 You can always post in the Slack channel #events or #volunteer.

 ### Can I invite my friends to an event?
-Yes, everyone is welcome to join and take part in our events, even if they don't do UX.
+If it is a public MeetUp event: Yes, everyone is welcome to join and take part in our events, even if they don't do UX.

+If it is a Slack-only event: Please ask the host before inviting others.

+## How do I know if an event is public (MeetUp or other) or private (Slack-only)?
+The easiest way to check would be to see if our MeetUp account has the event listed online.
+You may also ask the host directly.